strategineer/tggw-repack/README.md

 2. Run the TGGW.cmd file.
 3. Enjoy!

+## Errors

+If you get an error message from Cmder when you run the TGGW.cmd file, it probably means that the font size is too large preventing TGGW from booting up properly.
+To fix this, press Windows Key + Alt + P, go to the Font menu, lower the font size, save your settings then close the window and boot it up again to.
+Repeat this process until the error goes away!

 ## Licenses

 Both Cmder and the Proggy font are licensed using the MIT license.